yiwei32/Socket_Programming/multithreaded_server/README.md

 ## Condiction variable

-let threads wait until something happens and it can do useful work. waiting thread is going to wait until another thread call signal
+Condition variable lets threads wait until something happens and it can do useful work.
+Threads are going to wait if there's no new work in queue.

 ## Reference